chef/chef-web-docs/chef_master/source/style_guide.rst

   Introductory sentence:

   * list item
   * list item

     * sublist item
     * sublist item

   * list item
   * list item

-Use the asterisk symbol (*) only for bulleted lists, even though Sphinx supports using other symbols.
+Use the asterisk symbol (`*`) only for bulleted lists, even though Sphinx supports using other symbols.
 Leave a blank line before the first list item and after the last, and leave blank lines around nested list items.
+Do not indent list items, but nested list items should be indented **two** spaces.

 Numbered Lists
 -----------------------------------------------------